Jenin

+The city had a population of approximately 50,000 people in 2017, whilst the Jenin refugee camp had a population of about 10,000, housing families of Palestinians who fled or were expelled from their homes during the 1948 Palestine War.
+The camp has since become a stronghold of Palestinian militants, being the location of several incidents relating to the Israeli–Palestinian conflict.

 Etymology

-Jenin is commonly identified with the biblical city of Ein-Ganim, from עֵין גַּנִּים, meaning "the spring of gardens" or “the spring of Ganim”, probably referring to the many springs located nearby.
+Jenin has been identified as the place "Gina" or "Ginah" mentioned in the Amarna letters from the 14th century BCE, as a town in Canaan.
+Jenin is commonly identified with the later biblical city of Ein-Ganim, from עֵין גַּנִּים, meaning "the spring of gardens" or "the spring of Ganim", probably referring to the many springs located nearby.
 The present-day Arabic name is believed to preserve the city's ancient name.

 History

 Ancient period

 Jenin is identified with a number of important towns mentioned in ancient sources.
 Throughout history, it was referred to as "Ein Ganim", "Beth Hagan", "Ginah", and "Ginae", along other names.

 Tell Jenin, believed to constitute the original settlement core of the city, is located at the center of what is today Jenin's business district.
+The tell is also known as Tell el-Nawar, a term derived from the Arabic word for "gypsies," due to former nomadic encampments in this site.
+The earliest settlement at the tell dates to the late Neolithic and the early Chalcolithic.
+In the early 20th century, the tell was occupied by a modern cemetery and a threshing floor.

 Bronze Age

-Jenin has been identified as the place "Gina" or "Ginah" mentioned in the Amarna letters from the 14th century BCE.
+Jenin has been identified as the place Gina or Ginah mentioned in the Amarna letters from the 14th century BCE.
 At the time, it was a vassal state of the New Kingdom of Egypt.
 The people of Gina managed to kill the warlord Labaya during the reign of Pharaoh Akhenaten.

 Iron Age

 Jenin is identical to Ein-Ganim, which the Hebrew Bible describes as a Levite city belonging to the Israelite Tribe of Issachar.
 It has also been associated with Beth-Haggan, mentioned in 2 Kings in connection with Ahaziah's flight from Jehu, before he is wounded at Ibleam and later dies in Megiddo.
-The Book of Judith renders its name as "Gini".
+The Book of Judith renders its name as Gini.